antoine-hochart/person_detection/README.md

 :point_right:
-To speed up the processing time, the detection of persons is performed on every _K_ frame, where _K_ can be selected by the user.
+To speed up the processing time, the detection of persons is performed on every _K_ frame, where _K_ is a parameter chosen by the user (argument `--stride=K`).

 :point_right:
 To find the bounding boxes on frames where no detection is performed, the script interpolates boxes between two successive frames where a detection has been made.
-To decide whether two boxes on two different frames correspond to the same person, it first checks that they have a similar size, and then it selects the pair of boxes that yields the highest IoU scores for each pair of interpolated boxes.
+To decide whether two boxes on two different frames correspond to the same person, it first checks that they have a similar size, and then it selects the pair of boxes that yields the highest IoU scores for each pair of successive interpolated boxes.
 Finally, it checks that these IoU scores are above some threshold (to avoid interpolating boxes that are too far apart) and that the confidence level of at least one box is high enough (to avoid detection of false positive).